What We Do

 The Council directly supervises the Supervisor of Recreation Activities to ensure a vibrant and engaging environment for all community members.

-- Oversees the planning and implementation of all community recreation activities.
+• Oversees the planning and implementation of all community recreation activities, such as the youth food bank and community food bank.

 Woodfords Indian Education Center (WIEC)